Editorial guide

 Why the chasing-arrows symbol is misleading

 A 2022 Greenpeace report concluded that the U.S. plastic recycling rate was about 5%.
-The number consumers "recycle" (put in the bin) is much higher — we just don't have the downstream processing to make most of it actually recyclable.
-Putting plastic in the bin doesn't mean it gets recycled; it means it gets sorted, and if there's no buyer for that resin type at the MRF, it gets trashed.
+The number consumers "recycle" (put in the bin) is much higher.
+We just do not have the downstream processing to make most of it actually recyclable.
+Putting plastic in the bin does not mean it gets recycled.
+It means it gets sorted, and if there is no buyer for that resin type at the MRF, it gets trashed.

-California passed SB 343 in 2021 — the first U.S. law to ban the chasing-arrows symbol on packaging that's not actually recyclable in California's curbside system.
-Effective 2024+.
+California passed SB 343 in 2021, the first U.S. law to ban the chasing-arrows symbol on packaging that is not actually recyclable in California's curbside system.
+Effective 2024 and after.
 Other states are following.
-Until the law reaches your state, the triangle on plastic is unreliable as a recyclability claim; rely on your city's published acceptance list instead.
+Until the law reaches your state, the triangle on plastic is unreliable as a recyclability claim.
+Rely on your city's published acceptance list instead.

 What's actually recycled in most U.S. cities

-• #1 PET bottles + jars — most reliable, ~30% of curbside-collected plastic actually gets recycled into new product
+• #1 PET bottles and jars: the most reliable.
+About 30% of curbside-collected plastic actually gets recycled into new product.

-• #2 HDPE bottles + jugs — strong U.S. recycling market
+• #2 HDPE bottles and jugs: strong U.S. recycling market.

-• #6 PS foam — packing-peanut drop at UPS Store / Mailbox & More; block foam at specialty
+• #6 PS foam: packing-peanut drop at UPS Store or Mailbox & More.
+Block foam at specialty.

 Everything else is honestly trash for most residents most of the time, regardless of what the triangle says.
-That's not the marketing answer; it's the actual answer.
+That is not the marketing answer.
+It is the actual answer.

 Common mistakes that contaminate recycling

-1. Plastic bags in curbside. #1 contamination cause.
+1. Plastic bags in curbside.
+The number one contamination cause.
 Bags wrap around MRF sorting rollers and shut down the entire line.
 Grocery-store drop-off only.

 2. Food residue.
 A peanut-butter jar with peanut butter still in it contaminates the entire batch of recycled plastic.
-Empty + rinse.
+Empty and rinse.

 3. "Wishcycling".
-Tossing items you HOPE are recyclable.
-If you're unsure, trash it — contamination costs more than a single item disposal.
+Tossing items you hope are recyclable.
+If you are unsure, trash it.
+Contamination costs more than a single item disposal.

-4. Lids on bottles for #5/#7 plastics.
+4. Lids on bottles for #5 or #7 plastics.
 Caps are often a different resin than the bottle.
-Modern MRFs handle this, but older ones can't.
+Modern MRFs handle this, but older ones cannot.
 Check your city.

 5. Putting compostable plastic (PLA) in curbside.
-PLA looks like #7 but is bio-plastic; contaminates the petroleum-plastic stream.
+PLA looks like #7 but is bio-plastic.
+It contaminates the petroleum-plastic stream.
 Industrial compost only.

 6. Tying plastics in plastic bags.
-Defeats the sort — workers can't see what's inside.
+Defeats the sort, because workers cannot see what is inside.

 Frequently asked